mohammadt-deriv/architecture_proposal/README.md

 >**Responsible for connecting layers**

 Data and UI layers are nothing useful by themselves, so another layer step in to connect them together.
 App layer is our final package where we instantiate both ui and data classes, and pass instances to eachother as their constructor requirement.
-This package will define routes and pages of the client app, so he is the only one aware of navigation system.
+This package will define routes and pages of the client app, so it is the only one aware of navigation system.
-It can also define app themes, env variables, flavors, and anything related to app in general.
+It can also define app themes, env variables, flavors, feature flags and anything related to app in general.
 #### Rules
-- Depends on ui and data layer.
+- Depends all ui and data and domain layer.
-- No dependency to domain.
 - No UI code allowed in this layer.
 - No domain code allowed in this layer.
 - No Data code allowed in this layer.